dirigible-io/dirigible-io.github.io/docs-help/docs/setup/kubernetes/addons/google-dns-zone.md

             Before run the commands, replace the following placeholders:

             - `<your-cloud-dns-zone-name>` with your Google cloud dnz zone name.

+1. Add name servers

+    === "Subdomain"

+        !!! note "Note"

+            If you configure subdomain add Google name servers to your main domain control panel for this subdomain example:
+            `ns-cloud-d1.googledomains.com`,`ns-cloud-d2.googledomains.com`,`ns-cloud-d3.googledomains.com`,`ns-cloud-d4.googledomains.com`

+    === "Main domain"

+        !!! note "Note"

+            At the end you need to update your domain's name servers to use Cloud DNS to publish your new records to the internet.
+            Example: `ns-cloud-d1.googledomains.com`,`ns-cloud-d2.googledomains.com`,`ns-cloud-d3.googledomains.com`,`ns-cloud-d4.googledomains.com`

 !!! info "Note"
     - How to [create certificate for your domain](letsencrypt.md).